gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 <figure markdown="span">
   ![xView](./images/xview.png)
-  <figcaption>Example of xView dataset </figcaption>
+  <figcaption>Example of xView dataset</figcaption>
 </figure>

 This dataset is widely used to train and evaluate machine learning algorithms for object detection in Earth Observation (EO) images.

-We processed these data to create a NDJSON file where each row is a detected object and its metadata:
+We processed this data to create a NDJSON file where each row is a detected object and its metadata:

 |    bounds_imcoords|         center_geom|dataset_source|         edited_by|feature_id|            geometry|          image_geom|image_id|image_number|         ingest_time|         object_id|original_index| timestamp|       type_id|
 |-------------------|--------------------|--------------|------------------|----------|--------------------|--------------------|--------|------------|--------------------|------------------|--------------|----------|--------------|